franzbu/EnhancedSpaces.spoon/README.md

 ### Switching between Windows of the Current mSpace

-For switching between the windows of your current mSpace, press 'modifier1' and 'tab', and for switching in reverse order additionally press 'shift'.
+For switching between the windows of your current mSpace, press 'alt' and 'tab', and for switching in reverse order additionally press 'shift'.
 Add the following lines to 'init.lua' in case you prefer different keyboard shortcuts:

 ```lua